Huegoxaga/notes/cloud-services/aws.md

 - When a new database is registered, be default it is set to private.
 It can be set to public by modifying the instance.
 - Double check VPC and SG for database created in a new region.
+- Database settings are done through `Parameter groups`. by default, The default group is used when a database is created.
+To use cutomized groups, create a new one and apply it to the database.
+  - `log_min_duration_statement` the minimum time for a query to be logged.
+  - `log_statement` how the queries are logged.

 ## CloudWatch